hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 it ever possible to transfer scents digitally?
 It could probably be done, but human need some sort of Virtual Reality equivalent technology thatk activates the brain areas that process smell, as well as a smell scanner thaat can convert the odor's into electrical that can be transmitted to this
 Virtual Reality Technology.
-Although algorithms with the use of parity bits are prevalent among DST this program needs to be develop to satisfy the growth and development of the market.
+Although algorithms with the use of parity bits are prevalent among DST this program needs to be develop to satisfy the growth and development of the market. www.virturalreality.org and www.scentware.com

 It is possible to digital smell.
 Smell can be deteched as gas or vapour or liquid then one can characterise that gas/liquid chemically by GC-NIS spectrum and perhaps then it could be digital to store the 'Gas' pattern in the spectrum data.
 One can use an evacuated super clean glass bulb called